 Congratulations to the FIA-Deutsch Seed Grant Competition award winners!
-The four interdisciplinary teams of FIA-Deutsch Seed Grant Fellows and two teams of FIA-Seed Grant Honorees include 26 students and eight faculty mentors from 10 UMD colleges and schools!
+The four interdisciplinary teams of FIA-Deutsch Seed Grant Fellows and one team of FIA-Seed Grant Honorees include 22 students and six faculty mentors from 9 UMD colleges and schools!

 See the award-winning teams here »

 Next Seed Grant Event:

 April 23, 2014